- Israel Crane House and Historic YWCA

-September 14, 2014
+September 21, 2014

 October 2, 2014

-The Montclair Historical Society is offering a 6-week educational series for homeschool children, ages 6-10, using a combination of presentation, and discussion of artifacts and the history of Montclair.
+We’re offering a second session of the 6-week educational series for homeschool children, ages 6-10, using a combination of presentation, and discussion of artifacts and the history of Montclair.
 Discussion is followed by a craft associated with our rich history.
 The goal of our 6-week session is to expose children to history in a fun way by using crafting as a conversation starter.
 Children will spend one week on each topic andRead More

 October 26, 2014